 “Thanks for pro-actively connecting with me.
 I see you are a researcher in the Natural Language Processing space.
 What are the most interesting advancements you are seeing in this field right now?”

 5. Follow hashtags to find interesting people in your domain.

 For instance, I follow #quantumcomputing, and LinkedIn serves up relevant articles from thought leaders in the space.
 When you read something you like, make sure you leave both a comment and a question for the author.
 This is a great way to drum up a conversation with an industry leader you may not have had an opportunity to connect with otherwise.

 “Great article on the realistic timeline for quantum’s rollout to the commercial sector.
 Which industries do you think will adopt quantum quicker than others?”

 So far, my quest for “daily LinkedIn befriending” has yielded many meaningful conversations and connections.
 Even when we eventually get back to business as usual, I plan to continue to pursue virtual connections to complement in-person networking mindfully.

 If you are new to virtual networking, it might take some practice to feel comfortable implementing these tips.
 However, just like in-person events, the more you do it, the easier working the (virtual) room will feel.
-Keep growing your business relationships while respecting the need for social distancing– it’ll pay off in the long run.
+Keep growing your business relationships — it’ll pay off in the long run.